yn-sun/yn-sun.github.io/_pages/about.md

 News
 ======
+* One paper about <span style="color: #FF0000">Efficient Continual Learning,</span> is accepted by IJCV.
+Congratulations to Wei!
 * I am inivited to be Tutorial Chair of IEEE CEC2027!
 * I am invited to be Area Chair of NeurIPS2026!
 * One paper about <span style="color: #FF0000">SSN LLM</span> is accepted by ICME2026.
 Congratulations to Long and Xiaotian!